Katia-Toboleva/golden-shoe-shop/README.md

 //for demo: see Women's section, Item modal and Cart

 ### Filtering and sorting
 Filtering is implemented in the endpoint /items.
-By choosing filters in UI, the user can get items according to specific type, colour and size.
+By choosing filters in UI, the user can get items according to specific type, colour and size (url is built dynamically with queryBuilder function).
 Several filters can be applied at the same time and trigerred and reset using buttons.
 </br>
 </br>
 Sorting is also implemented to sort items by price (low->high, high->low) and availability.
 This sorts the array of fetched items and can be used in combination with Filters applied.